CHIPAsia/chip-for-gravity-forms/readme.txt

 == Screenshots ==
 * Fill up the form with Brand ID and Secret Key on Global Configuration.
 * Fill up the form with Brand ID and Secret Key on Form-specific Configuration.
-* Form that have integrated with CHIP.
+* Form that have been integrated with CHIP.
+* Test mode payment page.
+* Confirmation page after successful payment.

 == Changelog ==